igorkulman/coding-journal/content/post/2017-03-28-my-experience-running-a-hackintosh.md

 ## Performance

 I performed some tests with the few benchmarks that have both a Windows and a macOS version and the results were quite similar.
 There was basically no performance degradation on the macOS.
 I compared my Geekbench 4 results to the Apple hardware and I was quite surprised.
-My 4 years old desktop computer had basically the same single core performance score as a i5 MacBook Pro (13-inch Late 2016) and about 20% better performance as this MacBook Pro.
+My more than 3 years old desktop computer had basically the same single core performance score as a i5 MacBook Pro (13-inch Late 2016) and about 20% better multicore performance as this MacBook Pro.

-I know it is not fair to compare desktop computers to laptops (desktop i5 has 4 cores, laptop i5 only 2) but I am still amazed that the current generation overpriced i5 MacBook Pro does not have a better performance that my 4 years old desktop.
+I know it is not fair to compare desktop computers to laptops (desktop i5 has 4 cores, laptop i5 only 2) but I am still amazed that the current generation overpriced i5 MacBook Pro does not have a better performance that my more than 3 years old desktop.
 And I still have some room for overclocking.
 I think [Apple has really given up on machines for developers](https://news.ycombinator.com/item?id=13797042).

 ## Using macOS and software